Ask any employee how they feel about holding meetings. Most will tell you regular staff meetings are boring and a total waste of time.

 Start On a High

 - Use icebreakers: Using short icebreakers at the start of the meeting tends to get rid of the tension amongst the participants.
-Use up to three- 5-minute icebreakers at most.
+Use up to 3-5-minute icebreakers at most.
+Sometimes, meetings can get long and boring, and people need

 - Share unusual statistics relevant to the meeting.
 This could be data showing a striking ripple effect correlation of the work your team is doing to another section of the organization or industry.
 Use this statistic to kick-start a discussion that will culminate in the main agenda.